 Thus, the two brothers decided to continue their university studies at the College of Textiles and Sciences of Philadelphia – now the University of Philadelphia – where William Isaias obtained a degree in Textile Engineering in 1964 and Roberto obtained his degree in Textile Management and Marketing in 1965.

-Roberto Isaias return to Ecuador to take care of the company EICA (Emilio Isaias Compañía Anónima), a company that his grandfather had started which was a huge warehouse that went on to become a famous fabric factory.
+Roberto Isaias returns to Ecuador to take care of the company EICA (Emilio Isaias Compañía Anónima), a company that his grandfather had started in a huge warehouse, which in turn became a famous fabric factory.
 Now at the end of the 1960s, it was a consortium that also brought together the importer of textiles, agricultural machinery, and construction equipment.

 Filantrópica, today Filanbanco

-The institution that was born in 1908 was acquired by Pedro Isaias Barquet, Roberto’s uncle in the late 1950s.
-The family had no tradition in banking, they had focused on trade, textiles, agriculture, exports.
-But Pedro Isaias, was an innate entrepreneur and bought the majority shareholding of this small bank located in the Buenos Aires city of Guayaquil.
-For more than 40 years this would be the credit institution chosen by Ecuadorians, and much more, because of those who were engaged in industry, agriculture and shrimp farming.
+This institution was born in 1908 and was acquired by Pedro Isaias Barquet, Roberto’s uncle, in the late 1950s.
+The family had no tradition in banking; they had focused on trade, textiles, agriculture, and exports.
+But Pedro Isaias, was an innate entrepreneur and bought the majority shareholding of this small bank located in the port city of Guayaquil.
+For more than 40 years this would be the credit institution chosen by Ecuadorians, and by those who were engaged in industry, agriculture, shrimp farming, and so much more.